ajsmith2028/GPAW/22.8.0/README.md

 Paul installed the tricky things we need, FFTW and libxc for us, and we can pick those up by setting the environment variables as below.
 Note that there is a bug in libxc version 5.0.0, so this uses a 4.x version.
+For archival purposes, the contents of these four directories can be found in this repository (20.1.0/ccv-files).

 ```bash
 export C_INCLUDE_PATH=/gpfs/runtime/opt/gpaw/21.1.0_openmpi_4.0.5_gcc_10.2_slurm20/depends/include:$C_INCLUDE_PATH